isc-projects/kea/doc/examples/template-power-user-home/info.md

 The network is 192.168.1.0/24.
 It is assumed that 192.168.1.1 is your default router.

-The whole network is split into dynamic and static pools:
+The whole subnet is split into dynamic and static pools:

 - 192.168.1.100 - 192.168.1.199 - this is the dynamic pool.
 When new devices appear in your network, they will be assigned dynamic addresses from this pool.